BMR Calculator

 What is BMR?

 BMR represents the minimum calories your body needs to function at rest.
-This includes breathing, circulation, cell production, and nutrient processing.
 Your actual daily calorie needs (TDEE) are higher based on activity level.

 How BMR is Calculated

-We use the Mifflin-St Jeor equation, considered the most accurate for estimating BMR in modern populations.
-This formula was developed in 1990 and is recommended by the Academy of Nutrition and Dietetics.
+We use the Mifflin-St Jeor equation, considered the most accurate for modern populations.

 The Formula